Divi Tips #148

 • or add a link to the image

-From the Style tab, you can set the gallery model: Grid or Masonry.
+From the Style tab, you can set the gallery template: Grid or Masonry.

 Flexible Grid Module (DonDivi Grid)

-This module is very flexible but it will require a small grip as well as a handful of settings to achieve interesting compositions.
-This is certainly for this reason that you can import some pre-parametered layout in order to save time.
+This module is very flexible but it will require a small grip and a handle of setting to achieve interesting compositions.
+It's certainly for this reason that you can import some pre-set layout in order to save time.
 You will find them on the official page on the DonDivi website.

 We know this type of module that allows to put key points on an image.
 Depending on your needs, this module could be very useful to you!
 Imagine for example a map of France or the world on which you would like to place key points.